tshi04/NATS/README.md

 ## Problem

-1. The following combination failed during the training.
+- The following combination failed during the training.
 ```
 concat + temporal
 concat + temporal + attn_decoder
 ```
+- The memory usage has been optmized, but we are not satisfied with it.

 ## Git Referenced